Return of full Twelfth demonstrations in NI hailed as ‘tremendous success’

 The head of the Orange Order has hailed the return of full Twelfth of July demonstrations in Northern Ireland as a “tremendous success”.

-Orange Order Grand Master Edward Stevenson said the day had been extra special as traditional parades were disrupted in the last two years due to Covid.
+Orange Order Grand Master Edward Stevenson said the day had been extra special as traditional celebrations were disrupted in the last two years due to Covid.

 Hundreds of parades accompanied by loyalist marching bands took place in cities, towns and villages across the region.

+Police said it had been one of the safest and most peaceful Twelfth of July events in recent memory.

-It comes after the parades were cancelled in 2020 to comply with lockdown, and took place on a smaller scale in 2021 before returning to full volume on Tuesday.
+It came after the parades were cancelled in 2020 to comply with lockdown, and took place on a smaller scale in 2021 before returning to full volume on Tuesday.

 Mr Stevenson joined festivities in Bushmills.